In addition to "general support" FSC raises funds for the following targeted grantmaking programs:

 Southern Outlook Fund: This fund supports organizations working for lesbian/gay/bisexual/transgender rights, and against homophobia and discrimination based on sexual orientation.

-*Organizations are only eligible to apply to one fund each year.
+**Organizations are only eligible to apply for funding once each year.